rasikabindoo/MultiSudoku/README.md

 ### Build Instructions ###

 MultiSudoku has only been tested on Ubuntu. the following steps will get you up and running:
+Remember to run the Server first and then the client

   1. Clone the git repository